alexandrutarna/Book-Management-API/README.md

     curl -X DELETE http://localhost:3000/books/{id}
     ```

-5. To stop the containers, run:
+5. To stop and clean up the container when finished:

     ```bash
-    docker-compose down
+    # Stop the container
+    docker stop book-api

+    # Remove the container
+    docker rm book-api

+    # Optional: Remove the image if no longer needed
+    docker rmi book-management-api
     ```

 ## How to run tests